The Luna Bound Propagator for Formal Analysis of Neural Networks: Evaluation

-Table~\ref{tab:shared_benchmarks} shows the results of \sys and \autolirpa on the evaluated benchmarks. \sys finished more benchmark instances within the timeout and is faster on every benchmark set.
-In terms of bound tightness, \sys produces tighter or equivalent bounds on 9 of the 11 benchmarks.
-For example, on the acasxu\_2023 benchmarks, \sys obtains tighter bounds in less time.
-And on the tllverifybench\_2023 benchmarks, \sys produces tighter bounds while being over 2.4 times faster and finishing on all 32 instances compared to \autolirpa's 20.
+In the following section we report three metrics: average bound width, average runtime in seconds, and the number of finished instances.
+An instance is counted as finished if the full analysis terminates before the 300\,s wall-clock timeout and returns concrete output bounds together with a verdict of either verified or unknown; unfinished instances are timeouts.
+Finished therefore measures whether the analysis completed, not whether the property was decided.
+We first compare the performance of the two tools on CPU, using a cluster equipped with Dell PowerEdge R6525 CPU Servers.
+Each job is given 40 CPU cores, a 192\,GB memory limit, and a 300\,s wall-clock time limit.

-Observing the 7 of the 11 benchmarks where \sys computed different average bound widths, \sys's bounds are tighter on 5 of them.
-Further on all 7 of the benchmarks, \sys has a much faster runtime.
-On the 4 benchmarks the two tools produce compute equivalent bounds, \sys is more efficient.
-Notably, on the cifar100\_2024 benchmarks, \sys is over 3 times faster ($136.59/44.88$), and finishes on 70 more instances than \autolirpa.
-The competitive performance stems from careful management of the computational graph, concrete design choices regarding the frequency of bound concretization, and operator-specific propagation strategies.
+Table~\ref{tab:bound_width_runtime} shows the average bound width and runtime results of \sys and \autolirpa on the evaluated benchmarks across all instances and properties. \sys achieves a faster runtime and finishes at least as many instances as \autolirpa across all 11 benchmarks.
+In terms of bound quality, \sys is competitive with \autolirpa, computing tighter average bounds on $5$ of $11$ benchmarks, matching bounds on $4$ and producing slightly looser bounds on $2$.
+The two benchmarks where \autolirpa produces slightly tighter bounds, cifar100\_2024 ($0.22\%$ wider) and cora\_2024 ($0.05\%$ wider), are paired with substantial efficiency gains for \sys.
+The most notable efficiency gain is cifar100\_2024, where \sys completes 170 of 200 instances, while running over $3\times$ faster.
+Across the full suite of evaluated benchmarks, \sys completes $1,974$ of $2,004$ total instances ($98.5\%$), compared to \autolirpa's $1,887$ of $2,004$ total instances ($94.2\%$).